 The problem is that income-driven repayment plans are a much better option for the vast majority of borrowers.
 Opting for an income-driven repayment plan usually means $0 per month payments for many borrowers.
 Borrowers who opt for the Revised Pay As You Earn (REPAYE) plan end up generating less interest than they would on a deferment.
 Best of all, time on an income-driven repayment plan counts towards student loan forgiveness programs such as PSLF.

 Income-Driven Repayment Calculations:Borrowers do not have to have a job to sign up for income-driven repayment plans.
 Calculations are usually made based upon a borrower’s most recent tax return.
 Recent graduates typically start with $0 monthly payments because they did not earn much during school.
 The Department of Education’s Student Loan Repayment Estimator is a great tool for reviewing different repayment plan options and expected payments.

 If income-driven repayment is such a better option, than why are servicers first pointing borrowers in the direction of a deferment?

 The issue goes back to the incentives for quick phone calls.

 Signing up for a deferment takes less time.
 Enrollment in an income-driven repayment plan, though relatively simple, is a bit more time consuming than a deferment or a forbearance.

-Additionally, discussion of income-driven repayment plans can lead to discussion on student loan forgiveness, repayment plan options, and income documentation.
+Additionally, discussion of income-driven repayment plans can lead to a discussion on student loan forgiveness, repayment plan options, and income documentation.
 This critical conversation should take more than seven minutes.

-Due to the fact that servicers kept pushing borrowers to the easy solution rather than the best solution, the Consumer Financial Protection Bureau filed a lawsuit against Navient.
+Because servicers kept pushing borrowers to the easy solution rather than the best solution, the Consumer Financial Protection Bureau filed a lawsuit against Navient.
 (This issue was one of many raised in the lawsuit.)

 Where to go for student loan help?